Here’s How Jennifer Aniston Celebrated The Big 5-0 — With Brad Pitt

 There was a social media blackout at the bash, but Jen’s besties still took to social media — belatedly.

-After being in the public eye for so long, Jennifer Aniston seems to have understood how not to attract public attention on her private events.
+After being in the public eye for so long, Jennifer Aniston seems to understand how not to attract public attention to her private events.
 Her media team seems to have organized the event without inviting much attention, and apparently, there was a no-social-media-policy at the bash.

-It seems to have worked well, with nobody live-streaming the party — as is a common practice at such celebrity bashes — but Jen’s besties Gwyneth Paltrow and Kate Hudson nevertheless took to Instagram to wish Aniston on her birthday.
+It seems to have worked well, with nobody livestreaming the party — as is a common practice at such celebrity bashes — but Jen’s besties Gwyneth Paltrow and Kate Hudson nevertheless took to Instagram to wish Aniston a happy birthday.

 “Happy birthday (last night and tomorrow) to #jenniferaniston our ray of sunshine, example of perpetual goodness.
 We love you so much and you make 50 LOOK,” wrote Paltrow on Instagram.